-The central recruitment budget held by P&OD funds standard job vacancy adverts placed in jobs.ac.uk (for vacancies at Grade 6 and above).
-Any additional advertising costs incurred will be charged to the relevant School//Service undertaking the recruitment activity.
+The central recruitment budget held by the HR Service funds job vacancy adverts placed in jobs.ac.uk.
+Any additional costs incurred in advertisement placement through other advertising mediums will be charged to the relevant School/RI/Service undertaking recruitment activity.
 Relevant information will be provided to the Hiring Manager by the LRC following discussion with the central Recruitment Team.